PAGE UPDATED: 17.06.2022

 Once you reach Barmouth, the coastal road heads north with spectacular, elevated views out across Cardigan Bay.
 If you’re driving, it’s hard to keep your eyes on the road at this point!
 But concentrate you must as the road is quite bendy in places.

-Keen to carry on, stopping off only for supplies at a rainy Porthmadog, we continued along the A497 and onto the Llyn Peninsula.
+Keen to carry on, stopping off only for supplies at a rainy Porthmadog, we continued west onto the Llyn Peninsula.

 The Llyn Peninsula – where time stands still